 Hence, the examiner takes the position that a recovery of thickness or porosity, after being compressed and heated, of at least 30% would inherently be present as like material has like property.
 This is in line with In re Best, 562 F.2d 1252, 1255, 195 USPQ 430, 433 (CCPA 1977) which holds that if the claimed and prior art products are identical or substantially identical in structure or composition, or are produced by identical or substantially identical processes, the claimed properties or functions will be presumed to be inherent.
 The burden is shifted to the applicant to show unobvious differences between the claimed product and the prior art product.

-Accordingly, the rejection over Song is maintained.
+Accordingly, the rejection over Song has been maintained.

 Double Patenting